Panagal Park: The park

 The park covers 8 acre (19,434 square meter) and has three entry points.
 As of 2019, the park has about 218 trees, including gulmohar, neem, peepal, almond, big-leaf mahogany, mast trees, and West Indian elms.

 Renovation

 In 2008, the Chennai Corporation started renovating the park at a cost of ₹ 13 million.
 The renovated works included construction of children's play area and public convenience (₹ 1.182 million), beautification of the three entry points (₹ 2.281 million), development of lotus pond and sitting gallery (₹ 2.881 million), construction of walkways (₹ 4.370 million) and development of landscaped lawn (₹ 2.418 million).

 The renovated park was reopened on 21 February 2010.

 Metro rail construction

 Of the 19,434 square meters of the part, the Chennai Metro Rail requires 3,069 square meters of land for the metro rail project, which will be given back to the park once the construction is completed.
 Of the 218 trees, 87 will be cut down for the project.
+The nearest railway station is Mambalam railway station, which is 900 m away.